jacekkopecky/equations/README.md

 - initial tutorial
   - explain level progress (gathering stars from doing challenges)

 - move it to bananas.jacek.cz

 - say "back to stats" instead of "back to overview" when coming from stats
-- assignment page needs to show entered answers? (when wrong)
+- assignment page can show incorrect attempts
-  - maybe keep record of all attempts?

 ### Levels